Kong/kong-build-tools/openresty-build-tools/README.md

       --pcre <pcre_ver>              Version of PCRE to build, such as 8.43.
 If absent, PCRE will not be build.

+      --boringssl <boringssl_ver>    Version of BoringSSL to build.
+If absent, BoringSSL will not be build.

       --add-module <module_path>     Path to additional NGINX module to be built.
 This option can be repeated and will be passed to NGINX's configure in the order they were specified.